naelmohammad/pplx/README.md

 1. Installation Steps:

-Download the CLI Script:
-Open Terminal and run:
+Download the CLI Script from Terminal and run:

 curl -s https://raw.githubusercontent.com/naelmohammad/pplx/main/pplx.py > ~/.local/bin/pplx
 chmod +x ~/.local/bin/pplx

 2. Add to PATH:
 Ensure ~/.local/bin is in your PATH.
 You can add it by running:

 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc

 If you use Zsh (the default on recent macOS versions), replace .bashrc with .zshrc.

 3. Set Your API Key:
 Generate API keys: